Terrytoons: Closure

-Post-history
+Post-history and Legacy

-Weiss continued Terrytoons production from his New York City office with the 1970s Terrytoons cartoons (especially Mighty Mouse and Deputy Dawg) being syndicated to many local TV markets, and they were a staple of after-school and Saturday-morning cartoon shows for over three decades, from the 1950s through the 1980s, until the television rights to the library were acquired by USA Network in 1989.
-However, any new cartoons of the studio's stars came from other studios.
+In two January 1973 interviews with Weiss and Morrison, Weiss believed that computer animation would be the destined future for animation, saying, "They’re now working on a way to produce animated work by computer", a notion that Morrison was vehemently against.
+Weiss also said that if the Terrytoons studio were to continue, it would have to open a new facility on the West Coast.
+No new studio ever opened, though, and any new cartoons were outsourced to other studios, instead.

 In the late 1970s, Filmation Associates licensed the rights to make the new Mighty Mouse and Heckle & Jeckle series from Viacom International.
-The series was The New Adventures of Mighty Mouse and Heckle & Jeckle and aired from 1979 to 1980 on CBS.
+The series The New Adventures of Mighty Mouse and Heckle & Jeckle aired from 1979 to 1980 on CBS.

-Bakshi would later produce Mighty Mouse: The New Adventures in 1987, which lasted for two seasons.
-Bakshi and his friend John Kricfalusi inspired the staff to try to get as much Jim Tyer-style drawing in the show as possible.
-Tyer, a stand-out Terry animator of the original cartoons with a unique style, became a strong influence on the artists of the Bakshi series, such as now recognizable writers, artists and animators—Bruce Timm, Doug Moench, Andrew Stanton, Rich Moore, Lynne Naylor, Jim Reardon, Tom Minton, and Bob Jaques.

-Many of the characters (such as Mighty Mouse, Heckle and Jeckle, Dinky Duck, Deputy Dawg, and others) were slated to make cameos in the 1988 film Who Framed Roger Rabbit, but only Oscar the Timid Pig, Looey Lion, and a character resembling Gandy Goose appeared.
-They can all be seen during the film's finale.
+Bakshi later produced Mighty Mouse: The New Adventures in 1987, which lasted for two seasons.
+Together, Bakshi and his friend John Kricfalusi inspired the staff to try to get as much Jim Tyer-style drawing in the show as possible.
+Tyer, a Terry animator known for his wildly outlandish style, became a strong influence on the artists of the Bakshi series, such as recognized writers, artists, and animators Bruce Timm, Doug Moench, Andrew Stanton, Rich Moore, Lynne Naylor, Jim Reardon, Tom Minton, and Bob Jaques.
+Many of the characters (such as Mighty Mouse, Heckle and Jeckle, Dinky Duck, Deputy Dawg, and others) were slated to make cameos in the 1988 film Who Framed Roger Rabbit, but only Oscar the Timid Pig, Looey Lion, and a character resembling Gandy Goose appeared during the film's finale.
 They were also planned to appear in the deleted scene of Marvin Acme's funeral.
-In 1994, Fox would sell its Terrytoons theatrical distribution to Paramount, which was then purchased by Viacom that same year, and would go on to purchase CBS six years later in 2000.

-Through the years that have followed since the last Terrytoons TV series material in 1988, the rights have been scattered as a result of prior rights issues and the corporate changes involving Viacom and CBS, especially in 2005.
-Since CBS Corporation re-merged with Viacom to form ViacomCBS (Paramount Skydance Corporation as of August 2025), reuniting CBS with Paramount, on December 4, 2019, and CBS Films was folded into CBS Entertainment Group after releasing Jexi on the same day, Paramount Pictures now owns the theatrical distribution on behalf of Paramount Animation and CBS Entertainment Group, while CBS Media Ventures (formed in 2006) owns the television distribution on behalf of CBS Eye Animation Productions to the Terrytoons film library.
-However, some Terrytoons shorts are believed to be in the public domain and have either been issued on low-budget VHS tapes and DVDs or have been uploaded on sites such as Internet Archive.
-On January 5, 2010, the first official release of any Terrytoons material by CBS DVD was issued in the form of the complete series of Mighty Mouse: The New Adventures.